It finally came last Thursday,

 How many times she's stayed up to talk to me,

-to cry with me, to walk to the very darkest parts of my soul with me.
+to cry with me, to walk to the very darkest parts of my soul

-*I'm grateful for every time she reminded me that I was worth loving.
+*I'm grateful for every time she reminded me that I was

 I would not be here if it wasn't for her.